 Biography

-She holds a BA(Hons) in Social Sciences; a PGCE; and an MA in Philosophy with a dissertation in Criminological Ethics for which she received a Distinction.
-Emily's research is entitled 'The Copper's Nose' Project and is funded by the ESRC.
+She holds a BA (Hons) in Psychological and Social Sciences; a PGCE(PS) specialising in neurodevelopment and inclusion; an MA (2-Year Res) in Philosophy with a thesis on Criminological Ethics and Theory of Mind for which she received a Distinction; and is a former employee of the College of Policing, and Crown Servant.

 Research